5 CRITICAL MUSCLE BUILDING MISTAKES (AND HOW TO AVOID THEM)

 Building muscle is a slow, grueling, but rewarding process.
 It takes years to see significant results.

-The five mistakes that you need to avoid if you’re trying to maximize muscle growth are:
+The five muscle building mistakes that you need to avoid if you’re trying to maximize muscle growth are:

 - Not having a pre-set training plan in place